Frequently Asked Questions

 If you wish to bring a car or motorcycle or moped to school you must:

-(b) bring a letter to Mr. Hamilton-Hinds from your parents requesting this permission, and taking full responsibility for any accidents;
+- bring a letter to our Head of Sixth Form from your parents requesting this permission, and taking full responsibility for any accidents;

 Please note!
 The Governors cannot take any responsibility for vehicles (or items in them) parked on or near the school premises.
 Parking space at the school is very limited and Sixth Formers are not allowed to use the school car parks.
 The roads near the school can also become congested and these factors must be taken into account when deciding to bring a car to school.
 Permission to drive to school will be withdrawn in the event of careless or dangerous driving or parking.